YangLiuqing-add/YangLiuqing-add.github.io/_showcase/self/sala.md

 #### 🇸🇪 Sala Field Campaign, Sweden

-Participated in a near-surface geophysical field campaign in Sala, Sweden, involving seismic and distributed acoustic sensing (DAS) data acquisition for high-resolution subsurface characterization.
-The campaign included field deployment, acquisition design, quality control, and real-time data assessment under operational conditions.
+Participated in a large-scale seismic and magnetotelluric (MT) field campaign in the Sala region of central Sweden, targeting a Ni-Cu-PGE-bearing mafic–ultramafic system for mineral exploration and deep structural characterization.
+The survey combined dense 2D seismic profiles, a 2D-pseudo-3D acquisition setup, downhole DAS observations, and MT measurements.

-Working directly with DAS systems and conventional seismic equipment provided valuable experience in bridging methodological research with field-scale geophysical investigations.
-The campaign also fostered collaboration among researchers and students from diverse geoscience backgrounds.
+The acquisition included 2112 wireless seismic recorders, 1395 unique shot positions, a 28-ton seismic vibrator, 100 three-component SeisSolo® landstreamer sensors, and simultaneous downhole DAS acquisition in a target borehole.
+Despite challenging forest, snowmelt, and muddy field conditions, the campaign collected high-quality seismic data with clear first arrivals and strong reflection signals.
+The fieldwork was carried out with the Uppsala University team, students from the University of Gothenburg, and Geopartner Geofizyka, providing valuable experience in large-scale acquisition logistics, seismic vibrator operations, DAS field testing, and mineral exploration geophysics.

 <table style="width:100%; border-collapse:collapse;">